The Head of State and the President of Angola discuss cooperation relations between the two countries

-Today, His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, received His Excellency João Manuel Gonçalves Lourenço, President of the Republic of Angola.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, received yesterday the President of the Republic of Angola, João Manuel Gonçalves Lourenço.

 #State #President #Angola #discuss #cooperation #relations #countries